 We found that Legal Aid Bureau, Incorporated (Legal Aid) did not maintain adequate accountability over its OTAG funds in accordance with OMB Circular A-122.
-Specifically, Legal Aid did not maintain personnel activity reports to support \$90,904 in salaries and fringe benefits charged to the grant and disbursed \$3,198 for ineligible expenditures, which included computers, entertainment and lobbying activities.
-In addition, the grantee did not prepare a cost allocation plan per the guidance in OMB Circular A-122, Attachment A, thus causing \$22,676 in unsupported indirect costs to be allocated to the grant.
+Specifically, the grantee assisted ineligible projects, did not maintain personnel activity reports to support \$107,834 in salaries and fringe benefits, and disbursed \$1,044 in ineligible lobbying expenditures from the grant.
+In addition, the grantee did not prepare a cost allocation plan per the guidance in OMB Circular A-122, Attachment A, thus causing \$51,121 in unsupported costs to be allocated to the grant.

-Also, according to the grantee's reports to OMHAR, the grantee participated in a number of teleconferences that included sessions on how the NAHT affiliates were to lobby legislators.
-Further, we identified an instance where the OTAG coordinator participated in a letter writing campaign in an attempt to influence HUD and local elected officials.
-Under OMB Circular A-122, these activities are prohibited and any associated costs ineligible.
-However, since the grantee did not maintain detailed time records, we could not determine the actual amount of time and associated costs expended for these ineligible activities.
+Also, according to the grantee's reports to OMHAR, the grantee participated in a number of teleconferences and conferences that included sessions on how to lobby legislators.
+Further, we identified instances where the OTAG coordinator met with a Congressman and Local City Counsel Delegates to discuss particular properties in the Mark-to-Market Program.
+Under OMB Circular A-122, these activities are prohibited and any associated costs are considered ineligible.

+However, since the grantee did not maintain detailed time records, we could not determine the actual amounts of time and associated costs expended for all of these ineligible activities.